cosmocoder2x/kepler10---lightcurve/README.md

 # Kepler-10 Light Curve Analysis

-🪐 This project analyzes the light curve data of Kepler-10 to identify potential transits or stellar behavior.
+🪐 This project analyzes the light curve data of Kepler-10 using Python.

-🔭 Data sourced from NASA's Kepler Mission
+🤖 Worked on with the assistance of AI (Coco - ChatGPT), exploring Python for data analysis.

-📈 Plotted using Python (matplotlib, pandas, etc.)
+Data sourced from NASA's Kepler Mission

-Future goal: detect exoplanet-like dips 👽
+📊 Visualizations using `matplotlib`

-Still learning, stay tuned for upgrades!
+Still learning, stay tuned for future improvements!